From SEO to Social Media: What Are the 8 Types of Digital Marketing?

 "A basic tenant of marketing is communicating a marketing message to a target audience," she said. "...
 Not only must we communicate with our teammates, but we must be able to communicate to customers, executives and more.
 These folks are our target audience and without strong communication skills, messages will not be received in the way in which we intended."

-Since digital marketing is a rapidly changing space and it is imperative for companies to stay up to date on new and emerging technologies while staying true to the brand and the needs of its consumers, Rogers said.
-There are many ways that companies do this, some of which are the responsibility of digital marketers and some of which is done by other departments.
+Since digital marketing is a rapidly changing space, it is imperative for companies to stay up to date on new and emerging technologies while staying true to the brand and the needs of its consumers, Rogers said.
+There are many ways that companies do this, some of which are the responsibility of digital marketers, while some of that work is supported by other departments.
 Regardless of the department involved, all of it is done by way of a very strategic and collaborative approach.

 Explore more content like this article